haoyuan80s/langchan-play/README.md

     end
 ```

+The book "Thinking, Fast and Slow" discuss two systems:
+  + System 1 is fast and intuitive, operates automatically and unconsciously, and helps us make quick judgments and react to our environment.
+  + System 2 is slow, conscious, and used for complex tasks like problem-solving or decision-making.
+It requires effort, enables logical reasoning, and systematic analysis.

 This design is motivated by the book "Thinking, Fast and Slow", which discusses two systems:
   + System 1 is fast and intuitive, operates automatically and unconsciously, and helps us make quick judgments and react to our environment.
   + System 2 is slow, conscious, and used for complex tasks like problem-solving or decision-making.
 It requires effort, enables logical reasoning, and systematic analysis. ==> Tools